One Dead In Latest Drone Attacks On Russia - UrduPoint

 The defence ministry said in a statement that 11 drones were shot down over the Belgorod region overnight and three over the region of Kursk.

-On Tuesday and Wednesday, dozens of Ukrainian drones targeted several Russian regions, including oil refineries hundreds of kilometres from the frontline, in the regions of Ryazan, Nizhny Novgorod and Leningrad.
+Dozens of Ukrainian drones targeted several Russian regions this week including oil refineries hundreds of kilometres from the frontline, in the regions of Ryazan, Nizhny Novgorod and Leningrad.

+Putin said the wave of attacks were part of efforts to disrupt the elections.

+Kyiv meanwhile said Russian forces had launched 36 Iranian-designed attack drones at targets across Ukraine and its defence systems downed 22 of them.

 Recent Stories